How to Change Your Perception of an Imperfect Relationship

 You have your own needs, and it’s okay to expect your partner to appreciate what they are.
 However, never forget that your partner has needs too.
 For example, your partner may prefer doing things together a lot while you feel the need for “alone time” more often.

 You can’t always have it your way.
 When you detect that there are different preferences with needs not being met, work on an acceptable compromise.1

-Go back to the section on communicating with you partner.
+Go back to the section on communicating with your partner.
 The concepts I explained are important.
 Put it to good use.
 I know from my one experience with failed relationships that the culprit was always a failure to communicate.
-And that means being mindful of your partner's needs.
-(Of course you should expect the same in return.)
+That means being mindful of your partner’s needs.
+(Of course, you should expect the same in return.)

 Find Some Common Ground